-1+1=3 is an artistic platform/community/eco system for research and performance.
-The collective includes musicians, neuroscientists, dancers and visual artists.
-Our starting point is the willingness to allow other to appropriate one’s practice and knowledge-base, and to look at one’s own practice through the eyes of others.
-In our performances we use the EEGsynth, a brain and body interface to control sounds, lights and images – often in real-time.
-We invite professionals in the arts and sciences to collaborate with us.
+1+1=3 is an artistic platform/community/ecosystem for research and performance.
+The collective includes musicians, neuroscientists and visual artists.
+We stage performances where we use real time EEG signals.
+We use the signals to control sounds, lights and images.
 Since 2014 we have performed in Sweden, Finland, France, Germany, France, Portugal, Italy, the UK, Greece, Egypt, Brazil, Mexico and the US.
 To find out more, you find the 1+1=3/EEGsynth CV here.

 What is the EEGsynth?